0to255 is a color tool that makes it easy to lighten and darken colors. It’s been used by over two million people since it launched in Spring 2010.

-To use it, enter a color below and 0to255 will give you a range of colors from black to your color to white.
-Then, you can click the color you want to use and the hex code will be automatically copied to your clipboard.
+To use it, click a color in the color grid or enter a color’s hex code and 0to255 will give you a list of lighter and darker colors from black to white.
+Then, simply click the color you want to use and the color’s hex code will be copied to your clipboard.

-I built 0to255 to make my job easier.
-I’m a web designer who works with colors every day.
-Usually, I’ll start with a base color then adjust it to work in various parts of the design.
-For example, I might brighten a link in its hover state or darken a button's border to make it contrast with surrounding elements.
-Web designers do these sorts of tasks several times per day.
+A: I built 0to255 to make my job easier.
+I’m a web designer who works with colors often.
+Usually, I’ll start with a color palette then adjust each of the colors as I’m designing to work with various parts of the design.
+For example, I may brighten a link in its hover state or darken a button's border to make it contrast with surrounding elements.

 Because I do most of my work on the web, I wanted a standalone color tool that I could quickly access where I’m doing my work: on the web.
-I’ve made it available to you free of charge, though I do encourage you to consider donating to cover hosting costs if you find it useful.
+I hope you find it as useful as I do.
+If you have any questions at all, feel free to reach out.
+Most of all, thanks for using 0to255!